 YES NO

 Was resuscitation undertaken (in ED)?

 Did the child show any signs of life?

 - External Cardiac Massage given?

 - Endotracheal Intubation (Type and Size):

 - Time of intubation:

 - Who intubated the child?

-- Assisted ventilation with bag and mask?
+Assisted ventilation with bag and mask?

-- Assisted ventilation with the endotracheal tube?
+- Assisted ventilation with the endotracheal tube ??

 - Defibrillation?

 Time of first vascular access:

 Type of vascular access (venous/introsseus)

 Intravenous fluids given

 (Name and volume given):

 Drugs given (name and dose):

 Chest drain/pericardial tap/other procedures

 (specify):

+-

+Total duration of the resuscitation:

+Time death declared: